I listened to every defunct Eurovision 2020 entry, so you don’t have to

 It’s basically just a middle-aged, white guy shouting at a microphone too much for three-minutes.
 Par for the course for Italy in the 2010s, but not a great start to the 2020s.

-One of two tracks this year with an unfortunate title, given the situation.1
+One of two tracks this year with an unfortunate title, given the situation.
+(You know, literally the reason the contest has been cancelled!)

 Latvia takes us to the club with this over-produced track and nondescript female vocal.
 It throws in some (not good) rap near the end of the track before crashing into a distorted mess of an ending.